 Sustainable Finance and Business Practices: Mobilizing financial resources for sustainable development is necessary to resolve environmental problems and ensure environmental protection, especially in developing countries.
 Sustainability-related considerations and SDGs are increasingly factored into investment decision-making and product development in a growing number of financial institutions including pension funds, banks and insurance companies.
 Related products, such as green bonds and other sustainability linked investment products and tools are growing at a rapid rate.
 However, the lack of common definitions, standards, and impact measurements, as well as the fact that reported sustainable investments do not necessarily represent investing in real assets but also in financial assets, mean that such numbers should be treated with care.
 There is a need to transform the financial system by addressing the barriers that constrain channeling finance towards sustainable development including by aligning global economic policies and financial systems with the 2030 Agenda, enhancing sustainable financing strategies and investments at regional and country levels and seizing the potential of financial innovations, new technologies and digitalization to provide equitable access to finance.
 Through the development of collective initiatives such as the Sustainable Banking Network (SBN) and the UNEP Finance initiative (UNEP FI), private and public finance institutions have worked to integrate environmental and social risks and opportunities into their business lines and approaches.

 Address the lack of environmental data: Only 23% of the 93 environment-related SDG indicators are on track to meet the target if current trends continue.
 For 68%, there is not enough data to assess progress and for 9% there is not progress toward achieving the target.
 More than 30 per cent of the environment related SDGs indicators still do not have an agreed methodology.
-Achieving the 2030 Agenda requires an integrated approach that considers linkage across different environmental and non-environmental components, building upon disaggregated data generation and incorporating traditional knowledge and citizen science.
-Accurate information on the environment is crucial to build public awareness, help policy makers to make evidence-based decisions and develop and monitor integrated policies.
+Achieving the 2030 Agenda requires an integrated approach that considers linkage across different environmental and non-environmental components, building upon disaggregated and localized data generation and incorporating traditional knowledge and citizen science.
+Accurate information on the environment, including geospatial data, is crucial to build public awareness, help policy makers to make evidence-based decisions and develop and monitor integrated policies.
 Harmonized monitoring methodologies and indicators for data comparability, fragmented and at times duplicative reporting on the regional and global level are some of the crucial elements that should be improved and that will in turn increase the understanding and monitoring of effective performance of area-based management plans.
-Mapping existing national and regional data, sources, methodologies and responsible entities (e.g. national statistics offices, local authorities) and developing of overarching national inventories or accounting systems to access existing data and address gaps would contribute to the above.
+Mapping existing national and regional data, sources, methodologies and responsible entities (e.g. national statistics offices, local and subnational authorities) and developing of overarching national inventories or accounting systems to access existing data and address gaps would contribute to the above.
+Civil society can also play an important role in gathering environmental data and information and should be supported in doing so.